-2.2 Empirical strategy
+3.2 Empirical strategy

-A widely used approach to deal with product heterogeneity in terms of quality is hedonic analysis and there are numerous applications to housing services.
-The core idea of hedonic analysis is that the value of a product is the sum of the values of product characteristics.
+A widely used approach to deal with product heterogeneity in terms of quality is hedonic analysis, which has been applied in a number of studies to analyze real estate prices.
+The core idea of hedonic analysis is that the value of a product is the sum of the values of individual product characteristics.
 For example, Shimizu et al. (2010) start their analysis by assuming that the value of a house is the sum of the values of attributes such as its floor space, its age, the commuting time to the nearest station, and so on, and run hedonic regressions using these attributes as independent variables.

 This idea has important implications regarding the shape of the cross-sectional distribution of house prices.
-To show this, let us start by assuming that the price of house i at a particular point in time, which is denoted by P_i ,4 is the sum of K components:
+To show this, let us start by assuming that the price of house i at a particular point in time, which is denoted by P_i 8 is the sum of K components: